the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Quality Assurance` (QA) - ensure the functionality, security, and efficiency of the smart contract code.

-`revert` - gives back gas but loses some in process
+`revert` - gives back gas but loses some in process; 1. [revert reason strings](https://docs.goquorum.consensys.net/configure-and-manage/manage/revert-reason)

 `remote procedure call` or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) - when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is written as if it were a normal (local) procedure call, without the programmer explicitly writing the details for the remote interaction